Steve celebrates his 50th birthday with a flip of the tail from his new friend.

-Salt Cay is one of the last places in the world where you can actually get in the water and snorkel with the Humpbacks.
+Salt Cay is one of the few places in the world where you can actually get in the water and snorkel with the humpbacks.
 Salt Cay is considered “Whale Headquarters” from January to March each year.
 Seeing one of these majestic creatures in person, whether from the boat or in the water, is the thrill of a lifetime!

-Salt Cay is directly in front of Columbus Passage where the Atlantic Humpbacks migrate to the Silver Banks, between the Turks and Caicos Islands and the Dominican Republic, to calve & mate.
+Salt Cay is directly in front of Columbus Passage where the Atlantic Humpbacks migrate to the Silver Banks, between the Turks and Caicos Islands and the Dominican Republic, to mate and calve.
 When scuba diving and snorkeling you can hear the mesmerizing songs from the Humpbacks.
 The beautiful songs assist them with their navigation.
 Snorkeling with these huge whales during frequent “in-water encounters” is truly an awe inspiring experience.
 You can get an excellent view from the boat if you don’t want to get in the water with them.

 The main reason for the lengthy migration from the polar waters, where the whales feed on small fish and euphausiids (krill), to the tropical surroundings is to breed and calve in the winter months (Jan.-May).
 The whales don’t arrive all at once in huge masses but flow in and out.
 Humpbacks prefer breeding waters of 75-degrees F, quiet bays and leeward sides of exposed reefs with a depth of 600 feet (100 fathoms) or less, and large banks wider than 2-3 miles.